ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-SpotMix Downloader — Version 2: Faster, Cleaner, and Smarter Spotify Song Downloads - <a href="https://medium.com/@dheenamanohar/spotmix-downloader-version-2-faster-cleaner-and-smarter-spotify-song-downloads-d99bd826926e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Abusing React Portals Before They Destroy Your Codebase - <a href="https://hexshift.medium.com/stop-abusing-react-portals-before-they-destroy-your-codebase-4a597eae06b9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thinakaran`**
+✍️ **posted by `Hex Shift`**

-<blockquote>By Thinakaran Manokaran
- Web Developer | Designer | Open-Source Contributor
- Portfolio: thinakaranmanokaran.netlify.app
+<blockquote>React portals are one of those features developers love to name drop in conversations about advanced React patterns.
+They carry the allure…
 Continue reading on Medium »</blockquote>

-<h3>2.
-Building a ChatGPT-Powered React.js App: Step-by-Step Guide for 2025  - <a href="https://the-expert-developer.medium.com/building-a-chatgpt-powered-react-js-app-step-by-step-guide-for-2025-e73bbe730f3f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ⚛️The React Interview Question I Got Wrong — And What I Learned After - <a href="https://javascript.plainenglish.io/%EF%B8%8Fthe-react-interview-question-i-got-wrong-and-what-i-learned-after-cd9ffcf16a07?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `Gatik Rajput`**

-<blockquote>AI is no longer the future — it’s here, and it’s changing how we build apps.
+<blockquote>A simple button click in a React interview taught me one of the most important lessons about re-renders and state management.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
+Unlocking Web Workers with React: Boosting Performance Like A Pro - <a href="https://javascript.plainenglish.io/unlocking-web-workers-with-react-boosting-performance-like-a-pro-2c06f424a2d8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Imran Farooq`**

+<blockquote>Web Workers are one of those underutilized gems in modern web development.
+They allow you to run JavaScript in the background, freeing up…
+Continue reading on JavaScript in Plain English »</blockquote>

-Mastering Routing & Navigation in Next.js: From File-Based Routes to Seamless Links - <a href="https://kashish-kavi.medium.com/mastering-routing-navigation-in-next-js-from-file-based-routes-to-seamless-links-0bee0fff7c2e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Laravel Wayfinder: The Missing Link Between Backend Routes and Frontend Flow - <a href="https://sadiqueali.medium.com/laravel-wayfinder-the-missing-link-between-backend-routes-and-frontend-flow-4c84af57d382?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kashish Kumar (Kavi)`**
+✍️ **posted by `Sadique Ali`**

-<blockquote>Routing isn’t just about URLs — it’s about guiding users like a well-planned city map.
-In Next.js, routing is built in, with smooth…
+<blockquote>Generate type-safe frontend routes from Laravel controllers with zero guesswork.
 Continue reading on Medium »</blockquote>

-<h3>4.
-The Hidden Performance Costs of React Server Components - <a href="https://javascript.plainenglish.io/the-hidden-performance-costs-of-react-server-components-34fd9e393096?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Roman Bobrovskyi`**

-<blockquote>React Server Components (RSC) are one of the most talked-about additions to React in recent years — and they’ve quickly become a core part…
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Rendering Thousands of Items in React Without Killing Performance — The Magic of List… - <a href="https://medium.com/@gopikish/rendering-thousands-of-items-in-react-without-killing-performance-the-magic-of-list-ed855145ca69?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Forms: Controlled vs Uncontrolled Components — A Complete Guide - <a href="https://medium.com/@laibaabbas/react-forms-controlled-vs-uncontrolled-components-a-complete-guide-446c2c9245dd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gopi Kishore`**
+✍️ **posted by `Laiba Abbas`**

-<blockquote>Recently, I was working on a React app that displayed a fairly large list.
-Everything looked fine — until I tried performing an in-app…
+<blockquote>Handling forms is one of the most important parts of building modern web applications.
+Whether it’s a login screen, a signup form, or a…
 Continue reading on Medium »</blockquote>

+<h3>6.
+React Server Components: The Feature That Split Our Team in Half - <a href="https://devrimozcay.medium.com/react-server-components-the-feature-that-split-our-team-in-half-453b2ae8c126?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Devrim Ozcay`**

+<blockquote>The Meeting That Started World War III
+Continue reading on Medium »</blockquote>

+<h3>7.
+React Machine Coding Interview Guide: Star Rating(Step‑by‑Step) - <a href="https://medium.com/@sanjeev-singh/react-machine-coding-interview-guide-star-rating-step-by-step-be8ae3d5f372?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sanjeev Singh`**

+<blockquote>This is a very common React interview question that you need to prepare before your next coding interview!
+Continue reading on Medium »</blockquote>

+<h3>8.
+Juris.JS: Why I Choose Context Injection over Module Imports for Components - <a href="https://medium.com/@resti.guay/juris-js-why-i-choose-context-injection-over-module-imports-for-components-ae09fb51e3d8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Resti Guay`**

+<blockquote>How a simple architectural decision solved the scalability problem that’s been plaguing JavaScript frameworks for years.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Lazy Loading in Next.js: A Deep Dive with Examples - <a href="https://medium.com/@dreamworld420/lazy-loading-in-next-js-a-deep-dive-with-examples-6cdaf5cb1611?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Unlocking Web Workers with React: Boosting Performance Like A Pro - <a href="https://javascript.plainenglish.io/unlocking-web-workers-with-react-boosting-performance-like-a-pro-2c06f424a2d8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kasra Bozorgmehr`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>In modern web applications, users expect pages to load instantly and interact smoothly.
-However, as applications grow, loading everything…
+<blockquote>Web Workers are one of those underutilized gems in modern web development.
+They allow you to run JavaScript in the background, freeing up…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-How to Boost Web Performance by 94%: A Modern Approach to Speed, Caching, and Optimization - <a href="https://medium.com/@frontend.dev.shivam/how-to-boost-web-performance-by-94-a-modern-approach-to-speed-caching-and-optimization-1d4ba7ef21e9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Forge of Divinity: How We Built a Modern Bhagavad Gita App with Next.js and a Touch of Starlight ✨ - <a href="https://medium.com/@topi9864/forge-of-divinity-how-we-built-a-modern-bhagavad-gita-app-with-next-js-and-a-touch-of-starlight-78945ae657e3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shivam Jha`**
+✍️ **posted by `Prabhat Ranjan Singh`**

-<blockquote>Transforming Web Performance: Achieving a 94% Response Time Improvement Through Modern Optimization Techniques
+<blockquote>Every so often, a project comes along that’s more than just code — it’s a calling.
+The idea was simple, yet profound: to create a digital…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building Blark’s Blog: A Developer’s Deep Dive into Next.js + Markdown - <a href="https://medium.com/@knightbenax/building-blarks-blog-a-developer-s-deep-dive-into-next-js-markdown-d77f05dcfb1d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Integrated GitHub with My App (The Secure Way) - <a href="https://javascript.plainenglish.io/how-i-integrated-github-with-my-app-the-secure-way-c289393c4d0d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bezaleel Ashefor`**
+✍️ **posted by `Ajay n Jain`**

-<blockquote>When I launched Blark — my iOS black & white photography app — I wanted a blog that could grow with the brand without locking me into a…
+<blockquote>Don’t store secret keys on client side
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Let’s Build a Notion-Style Editor with Real-Time Collaboration Using Velt - <a href="https://javascript.plainenglish.io/lets-build-a-notion-style-editor-with-real-time-collaboration-using-velt-cb3644ef6e51?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why 80% of Web Frameworks in 2025 are a Waste of Time - <a href="https://medium.com/@msbytedev/why-80-of-web-frameworks-in-2025-are-a-waste-of-time-238efb2240dc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr. Ånand`**

-<blockquote>A step-by-step guide to building a collaborative Notion-style editor with Next.js and Velt
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5. ⚡ Next.js — The Framework That Changed the React Game - <a href="https://medium.com/@Amanda10/next-js-the-framework-that-changed-the-react-game-22ca1e3b9616?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amanda ✨`**

-<blockquote>When I first discovered Next.js, I thought it was “just React with routing.”
- But the more I built with it, the more I realized — this… Continue reading on Medium »</blockquote>

-<h3>6.
-2 Günde Tamamladığım E-Ticaret Projesi — Planlanandan 1 Gün Erken Final! - <a href="https://medium.com/@gizmo.codes/2-g%C3%BCnde-tamamlad%C4%B1%C4%9F%C4%B1m-e-ticaret-projesi-planlanandan-1-g%C3%BCn-erken-final-343a3acccbd8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gizem Şangür`**
+✍️ **posted by `Ms. Byte Dev`**

-<blockquote>Aslında bu projeyi 3 günde bitirmeyi planlamıştım, ama işler tahminimden hızlı ilerledi ve 2. günün sonunda proje tamamen hazırdı.
- Bugün…
+<blockquote>Let’s break down why — and which frameworks are actually worth your time.
 Continue reading on Medium »</blockquote>

-<h3>7.
-Clean Code, Hard Lessons: How I Learned That Readability is as Important as Functionality - <a href="https://medium.com/@sayantan.dasgupta21/clean-code-hard-lessons-how-i-learned-that-readability-is-as-important-as-functionality-8593e27d9773?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚡ 12 Next.js Best Practices Every Developer Should Know - <a href="https://medium.com/@theHackHabitual/12-next-js-best-practices-every-developer-should-know-41a91979bf25?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sayantan Dasgupta`**
+✍️ **posted by `The Hack Habitual`**

-<blockquote>From my first internship to high-pressure corporate projects and startup challenges, here’s how I discovered that clean code isn’t…
+<blockquote>Next.js has become the go-to framework for building modern web apps 🌐.
+From server-side rendering to static site generation, it gives you…
 Continue reading on Medium »</blockquote>

-<h3>8.
-From Full Client to Smart Split: How I Optimized Next.js Layouts with Wallet & Feature Flag Caching - <a href="https://medium.com/@NevAngelova/from-full-client-to-smart-split-how-i-optimized-next-js-layouts-with-wallet-feature-flag-caching-385934c7a696?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6. ⚡ Next.js 14 Complete Guide: Building Full-Stack Applications with the App Router - <a href="https://medium.com/@theNewGenCoder/next-js-14-complete-guide-building-full-stack-applications-with-the-app-router-a31ea8223527?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nevyana Angelova`**
+✍️ **posted by `The NewGenCoder`**

-<blockquote>Ever been proud of your shiny new Next.js App, only to realize your rendering strategy feels all wrong?
-That was me, a few sprints ago.
-We…
+<blockquote>When I first started with React, I loved how easy it was to build UIs.
+But the moment I needed server-side rendering, SEO optimization, or…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>
 <h3>1.
+10 UX Design Trends Driving Business Growth in 2026 - <a href="https://webdesignerindia.medium.com/ux-design-trends-business-growth-2026-6902497ac409?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `SANJAY DEY`**

+<blockquote>Every $1 spent on better interactions can return up to $100, yet 88% of people say they are less likely to come back after a poor visit…
+Continue reading on Medium »</blockquote>

+<h3>2.
 Future-Proof Your Brand with Cutting-Edge Web App Design - <a href="https://medium.com/@marketing_99596/future-proof-your-brand-with-cutting-edge-web-app-design-4d45a4ff7c85?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Instinct Design Studio`**

 <blockquote>In today’s rapidly evolving digital world, a strong online presence is essential for business success.
 As consumers increasingly interact…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 Top UI/UX Mobile App Design Trends To Watch In 2025 - <a href="https://jenny-smith.medium.com/top-ui-ux-mobile-app-design-trends-to-watch-in-2025-afea01b4fbc2?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jenny smith`**

 <blockquote>Mobile app design is changing incredibly fast, and every year we see new trends that influence user experiences and how we interact with…
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Top Trends in UI/UX Design to Learn in Your Course - <a href="https://medium.com/@Cbitssofficial/top-trends-in-ui-ux-design-to-learn-in-your-course-d6bb0fa52b1d?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `CBitss Chandigarh`**

 <blockquote>UI/UX design gets better and better, user needs, and easy-to-use digital interface needs.
 Being a beginner or wanting to fine-tune your…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Neurodesign: How Brain Science is Shaping User Interfaces - <a href="https://medium.com/@marketingtd64/neurodesign-how-brain-science-is-shaping-user-interfaces-4d44260fd8d7?source=rss------ui_ux_design_trends-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Think Design`**